myboyhood/myboyhood.github.io/_pages/about.md

 # About me
 ---

 I am a Ph.D. candidate at robotics institute of the Shanghai Jiao Tong University, China.
-My research focus is on visual localization and mapping of multiple unmanned aerial vehicles (UAVs), Visual-Inertial Odometry (VIO), and SLAM.
-I am also experienced in UAV autonomous inspection.
+My research focuses on visual localization and mapping of multiple unmanned aerial vehicles (UAVs), Visual-Inertial Odometry (VIO), and SLAM.

+As the team leader, I have won champion in several national UAV competitions.
+Thus, I am proficient in the full range of technologies involved in the mechanical design of drones, hardware circuit, perception and localization, as well as planning and control processes.

+I am also experienced in UAV autonomous industrial inspection.
+I am fully responsible visual aerial inspection with ZPMC, and power line contact-inspection with state grid.
 <br/>

 # Education